foliovision/foliopress-wysiwyg/readme.txt

 The ImageMagick binary must be executable from PHP and be available as /bin/convert.
 We will add automated checks for this.
 ImageMagick provides superior image quality than standard PHP GD library!

 == Changelog ==

+= 2.6.16 =

+* SEO Images removed!
+Due to PHP 7 compatibility issues and WordPress upgrades we are forced to remove our image management tool built on KFM.
+Please use Foliopress WYSIWYG 2.6.15 if you really need it.

 = 2.6.15 =